Electrical & Electronics — Sudan

 Technical Requirements

-- Packaging requirements: Wooden packaging must provide an official fumigation certificate.
+Packaging Requirements: Wooden packaging must provide an official fumigation certificate.

 Certification Process

 Prepare application materials, submit the stamped RFC application form, proforma invoice, packing list, and valid test report.
-Category A products in the control list need to additionally provide the import license IDF.
-After document review is completed, on-site inspection is arranged to verify the consistency between product information and documents, and sampling testing will be conducted if necessary.
-After passing inspection and review, submit the final customs clearance documents, and the authority issues the COI certificate.
-The certificate must be submitted to customs along with the goods, and an electronic copy must be uploaded to the official SSMO system.
+Category A products in the control list need to additionally provide the import permit IDF.
+After document review is completed, on-site inspection is arranged to verify the consistency between product information and documents, and sampling testing is carried out when necessary.
+After passing the inspection and review, the final customs clearance documents are submitted, and the authority issues the COI certificate.
+The certificate must be submitted to customs along with the goods and an electronic copy must be uploaded to the official SSMO system.
+WANVE (万维) provides one-stop full compliance support for enterprise export.